mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 *Status: Merged*

-This PR adds the structure for the group delay handling of the effect chain.
+This PR adds the structure for the Group Delay handling of the effect chain.
 Based on that, some effects can produce latency due to their inner processing.
-The latency has to be handled for the wet/dry and wet+dry modes that the dry and wet signals overlapped.
+The latency has to be handled for the Dry/Wet and Dry+Wet modes that the dry and wet signals overlapped.
 The structure for delay reporting from the effects into the effect chain was implemented.
-With that, the dry signal delaying to overlap with the wet signal was implemented too.
+With that, the dry signal delaying to overlap with the wet signal was implemented as well.
 Because it is a critical part of the application engine performance, the tests and benchmarks were included in the development.

-In this PR, the `std::span` was newly introduced into the Mixxx app code with the design proposal and cooperation of my Mentor.
+In this PR, the `std::span` was newly introduced into the Mixxx software code with the design proposal and cooperation of my Mentor.
 The util for working with spans was implemented, so other developers can easily work with spans directly from the custom Mixxx data structures.
 With that, the Mixxx code